 - are forced to clarify what you want from your team;

-- provoke you and your team to make the next big step towards the goal;
+- provoke you and your team to make the next big step towards a goal;

 - will enable your team to see the progress.

 Written goals are great, but written public goals are even better.
-By making goals public, keeping them in front of everyone, you'll soon experience people actually planning accordingly.
+By making goals public and keeping them in front of everyone, you'll soon experience people actually planning accordingly.
 That's the beauty of OKRs – Objectives and Key Results.
-It will help you set and communicate personal, team and company objectives and keep them public in front of everyone, so teams move in one direction and know what others are focusing on.
+They help you set and communicate personal, team, and company Objectives in addition to keeping them public.
+So, teams can move in one direction and they know what others are focusing on.

 4. Are my goals SMART?